code-423n4/2023-08-livepeer-findings/data/debo-G.md

 2023-08-livepeer/contracts/bonding/libraries/SortedArrays.sol::65 => if (array.length == 0) {
 2023-08-livepeer/contracts/bonding/libraries/SortedArrays.sol::68 => uint256 last = array[array.length - 1];
 ```
-## [G-02] Use greater than or equal to 1 instead of greater than 0 for unsigned integer comparison
+## [G-02] Use not equal to 0 instead of greater than 0 for unsigned integer comparison
+Description
+When dealing with unsigned integer types, comparisons with != 0 are cheaper than with > 0.
 ```txt
 2023-08-livepeer/contracts/bonding/BondingManager.sol::404 => if (del.bondedAmount > 0) {
 2023-08-livepeer/contracts/bonding/BondingManager.sol::578 => } else if (currentBondedAmount > 0 && currentDelegate != _to) {